kt3k/dodoitsu_bot/README.md

 It's written in node.js, using twitter API.

-If you are interested in Japanese poetry genre Dodoitsu, follow me on twitter! [@dodoitsu_bot](https://twitter.com/dodoitsu_bot)
+If you are interested in Japanese poetry genre Dodoitsu, follow it on twitter! [@dodoitsu_bot](https://twitter.com/dodoitsu_bot)